junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 It's a pure coincidence, and a big surprise -- a good surprise.

-Dean doesn't usually sit in the waiting seat outside woman's changing room -- he doesn't usually have a lady friend who'd drag him to the department and ask for *his* opinion.
+Dean doesn't usually sit in the waiting seat outside the women's changing room -- he doesn't usually have a lady friend who'd drag him to the department and ask for *his* opinion.

-But Charlie Bradbury doesn't fall into "usual" category.
+But Charlie Bradbury doesn't fall into the "usual" category.

 And they're preparing for a case.
 So it's technically counting as working.